Skip to main content

 Proper service of process will help you avoid delays, legal challenges, penalties, and additional expenses.
 That’s why we’ve put together various steps you need to take for an effective and valid service.

-- Attempt service at different times and locations.
-Before you suppose that the defendant is avoiding service or proving difficult to locate, try out various times and locations.
+4. Attempt service at different times and locations.
+Before you assume the defendant is avoiding service or is difficult to locate, try serving them at different times and locations.
 If they’re not available during regular business hours, you can try serving in the early mornings, evenings, or weekends.
-If you can’t find them at home, check their workplace or other places you think they visit regularly.
+If you can’t locate them at home, check their workplace or other places you think they visit regularly.

 FAQ

-With over 16 years of experience serving legal documents across California and nationwide, we’ve seen just about every situation when it comes to process serving.
+Serving documents nationwide since 1999, On-Call Legal answers these questions often.
 Our extensive experience enables us to offer straightforward and practical answers to frequently asked questions, including how often a process server may visit your residence and the legal times they are permitted to do so.
 We aim to clarify the process for you, ensuring you know precisely what to anticipate.

 How Long Does a Process Server Have to Serve Papers?